Additional Flood Information & Village Services

 Special Flood Hazard Areas (100-year floodplain) in the Village of Deerfield are located near the Middle Fork and West Fork of the North Branch of the Chicago River.
 The eastern portion of Deerfield is in the Middle Fork floodplain, while the western part of town is in the West Fork floodplain.
 For a detailed map visit the Village of Deerfield website www.deerfield.il.us under maps and information.

-Information on whether your property is in the 100-year floodplain can be obtained by visiting the Engineering Department and having a staff member help you.
+Guidance on whether your property is in the 100-year floodplain can be obtained by visiting the Engineering Department and having a staff member help you.
+However, staff cannot make an official determination but can advice residents on the process with FEMA.
 Maps are available to look at as well as other flood-related information.
 Contact the Engineering Department at 847-317-2490 for further assistance.

 The following common sense guidelines can help protect you from the dangers of flooding: